AlphaCloudX/Data-Structs-A3_Autograders/README.md

   pwd
   ```

-  Then navigate inside the folder:
+  Now navigate back up to where the unzipped autograder is, might require doing `c..` a few times, Then navigate inside the folder:
   ```bash
   cd Data-Structs-A3_Autograders-main/q2
   ```